LucasDelfino92/morrowindsharp/main.md

 BAIN installers allow users to customize their install by spliting their mods into multiple options.
 BAIN installers generally provide a **Core** option which needs to be installed for the mod to work at all, but this option is not always provided, and neither is it always required.

-> ⚠️ This guide will list the options you should install.
+> ℹ️ This guide will list the options you should install.
 If missing, the options should be skipped.

 ### Repackaging mods